 ["Counterparty Group Guaranty Agreement" means the guaranty agreement of __________ to be delivered to Enron Group pursuant to this Agreement.]

-"Counterparty Party" means X, [list other acronyms].
+"Counterparty Party" means Aron , GSCI, GSCM and EPSCO.

 "Default" has the meaning set forth in Section 2.

 "Defaulting Group" means (i) Enron Group when a Default has occurred with respect to any Enron Party ("Defaulting Enron Party"), and (ii) Counterparty Group when a Default has occurred with respect to any Counterparty Party ("Defaulting Counterparty Party").